lucko/commodore/README.md

 commodore.register(bukkitCommand, timeCommand);
 ```

-Using the `.commodore` file format is reccomended.
+Using the `.commodore` file format is recommended.
 In my opinion it is much easier to read/understand/update than the Node Builder API provided by brigadier.

 Another example of a `.commodore` file can be found [here](https://github.com/lucko/LuckPerms/blob/master/bukkit/src/main/resources/luckperms.commodore), for the [LuckPerms](https://luckperms.net/) plugin commands.
 The corresponding code used to register the completions is [here](https://github.com/lucko/LuckPerms/blob/master/bukkit/src/main/java/me/lucko/luckperms/bukkit/brigadier/LuckPermsBrigadier.java).